radius-project/design-notes/recipe/2024-06-private-bicep-registries.md

 - Support all OCI compliant private registries.

 ### Non goals

-- Federated authentication(Azure workload identity/ AWS IRSA) for ACR and ECR.(will be part of initial feature release, its in investigation phase)
 - Support to manage(configure/view) OCI registry credentials in Radius environment via CLI. (this is a future priority scenario and would not be in scope for the initial release)

 ### User scenarios (optional)